-I was very skeptical about Blue Lagoon, but we had made no plans and had already ticked off all our must-do restaurants, and Blue Lagoon was at the right end of town for our hotel, and seemed to get good reviews.
+I was very skeptical about Blue Lagoon Luang Prabang, but we had made no plans and had already ticked off all our top restaurants in Luang Prabang list, and Blue Lagoon was at the right end of town for our hotel, and seemed to get good reviews.

 You can probably understand my sense of doubt, when I explain the menu to you: a blend of Laotian and Swiss classics.
 Say what?
 Not exactly what you would expect in deepest darkest Southeast Asia.